sidatasciencelab/SCI_skunks/intern_docs/sci_protocol_manual.md

 ## 1. Approaching the Camera Trap
 1. **Take a Mugshot**:
-   - Write the Camera #: UCSBCameraID (e.g., "UCSB02") and the date on the SCI Spotted Skunk folder’s laminated mugshot paper using a dry erase marker.
+   - Write the Camera #: UCSBCameraID (e.g., "UCSB02") and the date on the SCI Spotted Skunk folder’s laminated mugshot paper using a dry-erase marker.
    - Approach the camera trap with the mugshot paper visible to it and within its range.
    - If the camera light blinks, the batteries are still functioning and the camera will take the mugshot.